flowchart LR

 2.11.1 In-Class Discussion Exercises

 Exercise 1: What if DNS had no caching?
 Suppose every DNS query had to traverse the full hierarchy — root server, TLD server, authoritative server — every time.
 Trace the impact on each invariant.
 How does the State invariant change?
 (No local belief — every query produces a fresh answer, but load on authoritative servers increases by orders of magnitude.)
 How does the Time invariant change?
 (No TTL, no staleness — but no buffering against server unreachability either.)
 How does the Coordination invariant change?
 (The hierarchy still delegates, but every resolver must contact every level for every query — the hierarchy bears the full query load.)
 What would happen to root server traffic?
-(The 13 root server clusters currently handle roughly 10,000 queries per second; without caching, they would face billions.)
+(The 13 root server clusters currently handle ~10,000 queries per second; without caching, they would face billions.)

 Exercise 2: What if DHCP leases never expired?
 Suppose the server grants an address permanently — no lease duration, no renewal, no reclamation.
 What problems arise?
 (Address exhaustion: departed clients never return their addresses.
 A coffee shop with a /24 subnet — 254 usable addresses — would exhaust its pool in a day.
 The server would have no mechanism to distinguish a client that left five minutes ago from one that will return tomorrow.)
 Which invariant is most affected?
 (Time — the lease duration is the mechanism that couples address allocation to actual usage.
 Without it, the state invariant degrades: the server’s belief about who holds each address diverges from reality, with no measurement signal to correct it.)